-- Listen to lecture recordings each week, follow the material and ask questions. - Questions are strongly encouraged and welcomed after a class. - Practice graphs, questions and examples done each week. - Extra practice from the book in encouraged on a weekly basis. - Schedule and reach out to the Instructor for questions during office hours. - Meet with the TA during their office hours and ask practice questions during the term and in advance of assessments.
+- Attend classes, follow the material and ask questions. - Questions are strongly encouraged during lectures and welcomed after a class. - Read the book, practice questions and examples done in class. - Meet with the TA during their office hours and ask practice questions during the term and in advance of assessments.

-PLEASE NOTE DEPARTMENT & UNIVERSITY POLICIES FOR FALL 2024
+PLEASE NOTE DEPARTMENT & UNIVERSITY POLICIES FOR WINTER 2025